 Brian & Marie Leask

-Thirty (30) years on, Seabirds-and-Seals remains the original and longest-established Noss Boat Tour Business after Naturalist and former Skipper Dr Jonathan Wills – founded the award-winning enterprise in 1992.
+Thirty two (32) years on, Seabirds-and-Seals remains the original and longest-established Noss Boat Tour Business after Naturalist and former Skipper Dr Jonathan Wills – founded the award-winning enterprise in 1992.
 Skipper Brian has been actively involved with the business ever since it began and in 2017, along with his wife Marie, they bought the business from Jonathan, maintaining the business ethos and reputation as the Original – and Number One – Noss Boat tour business.
+All these years later, we’re still sailing under Jonathan’s originally created brand ‘The Noss Boat’.

 We both have extensive seafaring experience.
 We sailed our own yacht from Shetland to the Mediterranean, spending time in various ports for over two years.
-This was a truly magnificent experience but we are glad to be home, sharing our passion to our many visitors and locals.
+This was a truly magnificent experience meeting new friends and experiencing lots of exciting new adventures.
+However, we are now glad to be home where we belong, sharing our passion to our many visitors and locals.

-Brian also has extensive experience as a marine engineer, running his own successful business for many years.
-He has always taken pride in his work and was in high demand amongst local boat owners.
-He continues taking pride in his new business, Seabirds-and-Seals, and is delighted to have Marie on-board.
+Brian also has extensive experience as a marine engineer and car mechanic, running his own successful business ‘Marine Autos’ for many years.
+He has always taken pride in his work and was in high demand for his skills over the years.
+He is delighted to now be running Seabirds-and-Seals with as Co-Owner.

 We both have our Basic Sea Survival and First Aid at Sea qualifications, so you’re guaranteed the best, safest and most comfortable trip possible in any given sea conditions.